-The Homicide Unit is directed by Lieutenant Rene Gallegos and is staffed with five sergeants, 47 detectives, one patrolman and nine civilian support personnel.
+The Homicide Unit is directed by Lieutenant Efrain Gonzalez and is staffed with five sergeants, 47 detectives, one patrolman and nine civilian support personnel.

 The Department recognizes that the resolution of every murder case is important for the family and community.
 Every effort is made to solve each case.
 Leads are exhausted and in spite of best efforts some cases go unsolved and are classified as Cold Cases.
 Visit the SAPD Unsolved Cold Case page where listings of some unsolved cases are published in hopes that new information and leads will be generated.

 The Cold Case Detail has full time investigators assigned for the criminal investigations.
 A unique collaborative group assists in review of these cases.
 The Cold Case Review Team is comprised of current and former law enforcement officers, forensic experts, medical and legal personnel.
 The review process includes evaluation of cases, suggestions for further investigation and review of current forensic and computer technologies such as DNA and AFIS (Automated Fingerprint Identification System).
 The Cold Case detail currently has an excellent solvability record through filing of cases with the District Attorney’s Office and UCR (Uniformed Crime Report) clearance requirements.
 The Cold Case Detail solves, on average, over seven Cold Case murders, yearly.

 The Officer-Involved Shooting Team (OIST) is made up of the Homicide lieutenant (Director), three Homicide sergeants and detectives that are assigned to the Murder/Attempted Murder Detail.
 The OIST is responsible for handling:

 The SAPD OIST handles incidents meeting the above criteria, regardless of the agency the officer works for, as long as the incident occurs within the incorporated limits of the City of San Antonio.